yuanmei39/blueNOTE/README.md

 (GAMS and Stata) are included.
 The downloaded data files do not need to be altered and will work as is.

-Follow the instructions in run.bat.
+## Documentation Coming Soon ##

+For the time being, the best overview of the build stream is run.bat.